IAG seals bmi deal, UK and budget units included

 "Under the terms of the purchase agreement, IAG will also acquire these businesses (bmibaby and bmi regional) and receive a significant price reduction," IAG said in a statement.

-IAG reached a deal worth 172.5 million pounds ($277 million) to buy bmi late last year after trumping rival Virgin Atlantic VA.UL (SIAL.SI).
+IAG reached a deal worth 172.5 million pounds to buy bmi late last year after trumping rival Virgin Atlantic (SIAL.SI).

 "Bmibaby and bmi regional are not part of IAG's long term plans and will not be integrated into British Airways.
 IAG will pursue options to exit these businesses and more details will be provided in due course," IAG added.